-The building permit application and plans must identify whether the new structure is in an SRA or LRA zone and provide sufficient detail to determine compliance with WUI standards.
-When in SRA, indicate the fire severity zone as determined by parcel number using the County GIS Mapping Application and clicking on the "Hazards and GeoPhysical" tab (after entering the parcel number in the GIS application).
+The building permit application and plans must identify whether the structure is in an SRA or LRA zone and provide sufficient detail to determine compliance with WUI standards when in SRA.
+The fire severity zone is found by using the County GIS Mapping Application and clicking on the "Hazards and GeoPhysical" tab (after entering the parcel number in the GIS application).

 6. What specific inspection requirements are applicable to WUI?